Digital Nomad Life in Lucca, Italy

 What are the pros and cons of living in Lucca?

-"I like the people, the general way of life, wine and dine, the arts, the transport facilities and that I am not far from other cities or towns," explained one digital nomad living in Lucca, Italy.
+"I like the people, the general way of life, wine and dine, the arts, the transport facilities and that I am not far from other cities or towns," said one member in Lucca.

 Connect